icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 Test group: [rdapResponseProfile_2_3_1_2_Validation]

-The following steps should be used to test the RDAP protocol section 2.3.1.2 of the  RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 2.3.1.2 of the  RDAP Response Profile 2.1:

 1. Validate that an _eventAction_ type "expiration" exists in the topmost events structure.
 ```json